computerscienceiscool/rainbow/README.md

 The API route to trigger GC is `http://$RAINBOW_CTL_LISTEN_ADDRESS/mgr/gc`.
 The `BytesToFree` parameter must be passed as JSON in the POST request body to specify the upper limit of how much disk space should be cleared.
 GC will try to clear as much space as needed, up to `BytesToFree`, to create `RAINBOW_GC_THRESHOLD` of free space.
 Setting this parameter to a very high value will GC the entire datastore.

-Example cURL commmand to run GC:
+Example cURL command to run GC:

     curl -v --data '{"BytesToFree": 1099511627776}' http://127.0.0.1:8091/mgr/gc